wkolowski/Type-Theory-Wishlist/README.md

 In the above example we want to compute the absolute value of the argument.
 For non-negative integers this is easy and we just return the argument, whereas for negative numbers we need to recursively turn predecessors into successors.

 See [this file](Induction/ConstructorsThatCompute/Z.ttw) for a more thorough explanation and exploration of the type of integers defined using constructors that compute.

+Papers:
+- None, this idea is brand new invention of mine.

 **Status: highly experimental.
 It looks like if we put reasonable constraints on the kinds of computation rules associated with constructors, there isn't any abvious contradiction, nontermination or anything like that.
 However, there are no prototypes and no papers, except that some constructors that compute can be simulated using [Self Types](https://github.com/uwu-tech/Kind/blob/master/blog/1-beyond-inductive-datatypes.md).**